KhanakKRDS/AI-text-summary/README.md

 <h3>Inspiration</h3>
 <p>This project was created to explore how AI systems like ChatGPT perform text summarization.
 It helped strengthen my understanding of machine learning, NLP, and backend–frontend integration.</p>

+<h3>Project Status</h3>.
+<p>This project runs locally and is not deployed for public use.
+Deployment will be explored in future updates.</p>.